donaldsteele/security-scripts/README.md

-# Bash-Security-Script
+# Security Scripts

-This is my very first bash script.
-Feel free to send feedback to `admin@liamdev.me`.
+These are my very first security scripts for Cyberpatriot X.  Feel free to send feedback to `admin@liamdev.me`.

 # Special Thanks To: